Jonesey13/TF-8-Player/README.md

 # Installing the mod (for non-developers on Windows)
 IMPORTANT: Please backup your entire TowerFall folder before following the steps below:
-* Copy the contents of the Pre-Built folder into the root of the Towerfall folder, replacing all files when requested.
+* Copy the contents of the Pre-Built folder (or zip file if downloading the release version) into the root of the Towerfall folder, replacing all files when requested.
 * If you do not have the DarkWorld Expansion, delete the DarkWorldContent folder.
 * If you are using the Humble version, replace Content/Atlas/menuAtlas.xml with Content/Atlas/menuAtlas-Humble-Version.xml.
 * Run Patcher.exe in your TowerFall folder.
 There should be no errors and the TowerFall folder should now have a new file called TowerFall8Player.exe